Cascadas El Chiflon is hands-down one of the most incredible waterfalls in Mexico!

 HOW TO GET TO CASCADA EL CHIFLON

-There are a few ways of reaching El Chiflon Chiapas and that is either with a tour company, with a Colectivo (public bus) or DIY in a rental car.
+There are a few ways of reaching El Chiflon Chiapas and that is either with a tour company, with a Colectivo (public bus), or DIY in a rental car.

-WITH A TOUR COMPANY:
+WITH A TOUR OPERATOR:

 I recommend booking the Cascada El Chiflon tour online in advance on the Get Your Guide website which has great reviews and hundreds of bookings.

 Book Now → Cascadas El Chiflon Tour